irleneadam/c8volt/docs/index.md

 ```
 ## Highlights

-The comprehensive documentation is on its way, but here are some highlights of what **c8volt** can do for you.
+The comprehensive documentation is on its way, but here are some highlights of what **c8volt** can do for you, with concrete usage examples.

 ### Embedded Deployment of BPMN Models